hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 ### 2. Sorting BAM files by genomic coordinates

-Before we can filter to keep the uniquely mapping reads, we need to sort our BAM alignment files by genomic coordinates.
+Before we can filter to keep the uniquely mapping reads, we need to sort our BAM alignment files by genomic coordinates (instead of by name).
 To perform this sort, we will use [Sambamba](http://lomereiter.github.io/sambamba/index.html), which is a tool that quickly processes BAM and SAM files.
-It is similar to SAMtools, but has unique functionality.

 The command we will use is `sambamba sort` with the following parameters:

 * `-t`: number of threads / cores